HappyRespawnanchor/Dyeable-Shulkers/README.md

 ![Dyeing with Dye](https://cdn.modrinth.com/data/cached_images/1f60de5554e5c205acac79df1d9f318d1613b46f.webp)

 You can use any quality of sword to remove the color.
-The dye will not be returned.
+The dye will not be returned. (sword durability in  Survival mode will be consumed)

 Removing Color with a Sword: